jlaumonier/mlsurvey/doc/projectmanagement.md

 * A is Architecture

 ## TODO
+* A : Change Dataset.generate() to return more than x and y (column, chunk...)
 * F : Allowing multiple parameters for fairness parameters
-* F : Use the column names in all the processes (sl, fairness, ...)
+* F : Use the column names in all the processes (sl, fairness, visualization)
 * F : Change config format to introduction definition section for non compact format
 * F : Generate a "full" config file for sci-kit-learn
 * F : Log management
 * B : Visualization workflow does not handle correctly more than 2 classes
-* T : Rename Logging class to "FilesOperation"-ish class.
-Make it used by the Config class to read the json file
 * F : Regularization
 * F : Model evaluation (complete)
 * F : Random seed global